 Required Minimum Protection Factor Half-Face Respirator Full-Face Respirator Powered Air Respirator

-up to 5 x ES AX-AUS / Class 1 P2 - AX-PAPR-AUS / Class 1 P2
+up to 10 x ES AX-AUS / Class 1 P2 - AX-PAPR-AUS / Class 1 P2

-up to 25 x ES Air-line AX-2 P2 AX-PAPR-2 P2
+up to 50 x ES Air-line - -

-up to 50 x ES - AX-3 P2 -
+up to 100 x ES - AX-3 P2 -

-50+ x ES - Air-line -
+100+ x ES - Air-line -

-A(All classes) = Organic vapours, B AUS or B1 = Acid gasses, B2 = Acid gas or hydrogen cyanide(HCN), B3 = Acid gas or hydrogen cyanide(HCN), E = Sulfur dioxide(SO2), G = Agricultural chemicals, K = Ammonia(NH3), Hg = Mercury, NO = Oxides of nitrogen, MB = Methyl bromide, AX = Low boiling point organic compounds(below 65 degC)

-- ▶ Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content. - ▶ The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
+- Continuous-flow; Continuous-flow or positive pressure demand A(All classes) = Organic vapours, B AUS or B1 = Acid gasses, B2 = Acid gas or hydrogen cyanide(HCN), B3 = Acid gas or hydrogen cyanide(HCN), E = Sulfur dioxide(SO2), G = Agricultural chemicals, K = Ammonia(NH3), Hg = Mercury, NO = Oxides of nitrogen, MB = Methyl bromide, AX = Low boiling point organic compounds(below 65 degC) - Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content. - ► The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
 The odour may indicate that the mask is not functioning properly, that the vapour concentration is too high, or that the mask is not properly fitted.
 Because of these limitations, only restricted use of cartridge respirators is considered appropriate. - Cartridge performance is affected by humidity.
 Cartridges should be changed after 2 hr of continuous use unless it is determined that the humidity is less than 75%, in which case, cartridges can be used for 4 hr.
 Used cartridges should be discarded daily, regardless of the length of time used